 Questions & Answers for Apple HDMI-to-HDMI Cable 1.8m

-- Flag as inappropriate (will this work with my MacBook Air?)
+- Flag as inappropriate Answer (Work with iMac?)

-- Flag as inappropriate Answer (will this work with my MacBook Air?)
+- Flag as inappropriate Answer (This cable works with 3D TVs?)

 How can I connect a year-old MBP to my Plasma TV and get the picture AND sound on the TV?
 The TV does not have any HDMI ports.